reactioncommerce/reaction/README.md

     cd reaction
     mrt

-Now open [http://localhost:3000](http://localhost:3000) in a browser and you should see Reaction running.
+Browse to [http://localhost:3000](http://localhost:3000) and you should see Reaction running.

-* Use admin1@ongoworks.com / ongo1 to test dashboard/admin/editing.

 ---
 #Development
 ---

 See [Meteor Docs](http://docs.meteor.com) for introduction to [Meteor](http://meteor.com).
-Meteor and Reaction use a [MVVM](http://en.wikipedia.org/wiki/Model_View_ViewModel) pattern for development, and Javascript (+Coffeescript) and HTML (CSS/LESS) as the only coding languages.

 Read [Meteor Style Guide](https://github.com/meteor/meteor/wiki/Meteor-Style-Guide) for format and style of contributions.

-Feel free to use Coffeescript or plain JS.
 Our core is being built with a preference for Coffeescript + LESS.

 We are always using latest full release of all packages.